Cloud-CV/VQA/keras implementation/README.md

 The models can be improvised way further by training it on the entire dataset for about >100 epochs on a better GPU(Tesla or GTX 1080 ).
 Overfitting can further be reduced by using Dropout and Regularization.

 1. Validation Accuracy of LSTM + CNN = 33.77 %
 2. Validation Accuracy of GRU + CNN = 34.4 %
 3. Validation Accuracy of LSTM + Time Distributed Layer + CNN = 34.3 %

 These accuracies are by training over just 10,000 examples.
 The accuracy can be improved by training over a larger set every epoch and over a better GPU.
-Currently trained it on a NVIDIA GTX 960M.
+Currently trained it on a NVIDIA GTX 960M which took around 3 hours to train 10,000 images for 100 epochs.

 ## Some Improvements that can be made
 - Better hyperparameter tuning